Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/UNIFORM-RESOURCE-LOCATORS.md

 * The _required_ model namespace is a feature of an Ed-Fi API; in the core Ed-Fi Unifying Data Model, the namespace is always "ed-fi".
 Other values are used by Extensions ot the Data Model.
-* Examples of resource names, which are always plural: `students`, `studentEducationOrganizationAssociations`.
+* The _required_ resource name corresponds to an entity in the Ed-Fi Unifying Data Model.
+Examples of resource names, which are always plural: `students`, `studentEducationOrganizationAssociations`.
 * `PUT` and `DELETE` requests always specify a unique identifier after the resource; `GET` request may also specify that identifier.
 * Finally, query string key-value pairs may be appended after the rest of the